Editors for Clojure developmentλ︎

 Atom not actively developed

-Atom will be archived on December 15 2022 and no further updates from GitHub team, although it may continue in open source.
+Atom will be archived on December 15 2022 with no further updates from GitHub team

-Consider using VSCode with Clover or Calva plugins instead
+Consider using VSCode with Clover or Calva plugin or help support the evolution of the Pulsar project

 Cursive may be an appropriate choice for people from a Java background who are already familiar with IntelliJ.
 Cursive will run static analysis of Clojure code when opening a Clojure project, as IntelliJ does with other languages.